Inflectra/spira-documentation/docs/Migration-and-Integration/Project-Backup-and-Migration-Electron-2024.md

 This application allows a Spira Template to be exported to a backup file (*.templ*), for archiving and offline storage.
 You can also use this tool to migrate a *.templ* file to a Spira instance.
 The minimum Spira version required for backup or migration is [**7.11**](https://spiradoc.inflectra.com/About/release-notes-v7/).

+The Spira Template Backup and Migration Tool is available for Windows and macOS systems.
+To get it, please go to our [Downloads Page](https://www.inflectra.com/SpiraTest/Downloads.aspx) and choose the correct version according to your system.
+Then, follow the instructions on the screen to install it on your machine.

 ## What is Backed-up/Migrated

-The application creates a template file that contains:
+The application creates a backup file that contains the following Template data:

 - User Product Roles